QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 * Attack a vulnerable machine, scan the network to discover more vulnerable machines.

-* find "password" in some conversations > try to get access to some stuff with it

 * Intrusion Detection System (IDS) is a system that detects unauthorised network and system intrusions.
 Examples include detecting unauthorised devices connected to the local network and unauthorised users accessing a system or modifying a file.

 <hr class="sep-both">